 An audit was done of the Homeland Security Department and the report was released in March of 2019.
 The 36-page (PDF) report highlights that (and I quote):

 “TSA Needs To Improve Efforts to Retain, Hire, and Train Its Transportation Security Offers”

 Here were some of the findings:

-- New hires are frequently only part time employees (of the 9,600 officers TSA hired in fiscal 2017, more than two thirds were employed part-time.
-TSA hires more part timers on purpose, to help with schedule issues, but part timers also tend quit their jobs at TSA at a rate two to three times higher than full-time workers).
+- New hires are frequently only part-time employees (of the 9,600 officers TSA hired in fiscal 2017, more than two-thirds were employed part-time.
+TSA hires more part-timers on purpose, to help with schedule issues, but part-timers also tend to quit their jobs at TSA at a rate two to three times higher than full-time workers).

-- The TSA doesn’t screen candidates well, and has no procedures in place to rank candidates or to properly document notes on prospective employees.
+- The TSA doesn’t screen candidates well, and has no procedures to rank candidates or to properly document notes on prospective employees.

 - The Auditors observed that the TSA has no standardized approach to train new hires, and doesn’t explain its expectations of employees when they start working (specifically mentioned was, “According to TSA officials at 2 of the 12 airports visited, lack of clearly understanding job expectations, such as pat-down procedures and shift schedules, has led to early attrition of new-hires.“)

-- The TSA has a history of not offering opportunities for career growth and salary increases (this apparently has improved slightly since a new program, TSA Career Progression, was put into place in August 2018).
+- The TSA has a history of not offering career growth opportunities and salary increases (this apparently has improved slightly since a new program, TSA Career Progression, was put into place in August 2018).

-- Apparently the TSA’s turnover rate of new hires is about 25%; 1 in 4 quit their position within 6 months of their hire date.
+- Apparently, the TSA’s new hires’ turnover rate is about 25%; 1 in 4 quit their position within 6 months of their hire date.